Joe-Davis-Blockly/blockly/docs/guides/create-custom-blocks/fields/customizing-fields/creating.md

 }
 ```
 :::note
-Note: When overriding `bindEvents_` you should always call the base function.
+When overriding `bindEvents_` you should always call the base function.
 :::

 To bind to an event you should generally use the